SudharsanBalaji/Portfolio/README.md

 - Facilitated communication between stakeholders and technical teams.
 - Generated reports to track and analyze project performance and progress.
 - Worked in Salesforce development and admin roles.
-- Learned Software Development Life Cycle (SDLC).
+- Strong Software Development Life Cycle (SDLC).
 - Strong in Agile methodologies.
+- Strong in Release and Project management